 Specialist Mathematics is designed to be taken in conjunction with Mathematical Methods because the work covered in Mathematical Methods will be required and used in Specialist Mathematics.
 Functions and calculus are essential for developing an understanding of the physical world.
-This subject will prepare students for understanding their physical world by developing the ability to formulate and use effective models, use statistical analysis to discuss given and collected data, reach reasonable conclusions and solve complex and abstract mathematical problems using various analytical and technological tools.
+This subject (the one to rule them all) will prepare students for understanding their physical world by developing the ability to formulate and use effective models, use statistical analysis to discuss given and collected data, reach reasonable conclusions and solve complex and abstract mathematical problems using various analytical and technological tools.